sophia-jacob/imposter-syndrome/README.md

 What the project is:
-It is a website that allows individuals to be aware of imposter syndrome and express how they are feeling if dealt with similar situations.
+It is called Imposter Syndrome Guide and it is a website that allows individuals to be aware of imposter syndrome and express how they are feeling if dealt with similar situations.

 Why I made it:
 Imposter Syndrome is a real and serious condition and it is important to take action and know easy and healthy ways to cope with it.